2020 Super Bowl car ads: Winners and losers

 We’ve been analyzing automotive Super Bowl commercials for several years now, and two things are certain: No big-game plug is going to please everybody; same goes for opinions on which company did it best.

-Granted, there’s a fine line between great and awful with the stakes this high.
+Granted, there’s a fine line between great and awful when the stakes are this high.
 It isn’t easy to come up with a Super Bowl ad that resonates across the board.
 If it was easy, everybody would do it—and some automotive heavyweights didn’t even try.
 So hats off to those who lined up and gave it their best shot.
 Now let’s get to it.

 These automotive commercials from Super Bowl LIV stood out—for better and worse.